MicrosoftDocs/cpp-docs/docs/standard-library/path-class.md

 ### Remarks

-Note that it's equally permissible in most contexts under Windows to use `L'/'` in its place.
+It's equally permissible in most contexts under Windows to use `L'/'` in its place.

 ## <a name="relative_path"></a> `path::relative_path`